kicaj29/docker/vagrant/readme.md

 In this page I try to explain how to run on Win10 win containers and linux container on Alpine VM and support communication from win containers to linux containers.
 One scenario is to use Hyper-V and second scenario is to use VirtualBox.
 More about vagrant [here](https://www.vagrantup.com/).

+**IMPORTANT_NOTE: all the time use the same user from powershell do not switch between admin and normal user during all operations.**
 # Alpine Linux Vagrant box on Hyper-V

 ## Install Vagrant